databricks/databricks-sdk-py/docs/workspace/compute/clusters.rst

             all = w.clusters.list(compute.ListClustersRequest())

-        List all clusters.
+        List clusters.

-        Return information about all pinned clusters, active clusters, up to 200 of the most recently terminated all-purpose clusters in the past 30 days, and up to 30 of the most recently terminated job clusters in the past 30 days.
+        Return information about all pinned and active clusters, and all clusters terminated within the last 30 days.
+Clusters terminated prior to this period are not included.

-        For example, if there is 1 pinned cluster, 4 active clusters, 45 terminated all-purpose clusters in the past 30 days, and 50 terminated job clusters in the past 30 days, then this API returns the 1 pinned cluster, 4 active clusters, all 45 terminated all-purpose clusters, and the 30 most recently terminated job clusters.
+        :param filter_by: :class:`ListClustersFilterBy` (optional)
+          Filters to apply to the list of clusters.
+        :param page_size: int (optional)
+          Use this field to specify the maximum number of results to be returned by the server.
+The server may further constrain the maximum number of results returned in a single page.

-        :param can_use_client: str (optional)
+        :param page_token: str (optional)
-          Filter clusters based on what type of client it can be used for.
-Could be either NOTEBOOKS or JOBS.
-          No input for this field will get all clusters in the workspace without filtering on its supported client
+          Use next_page_token or prev_page_token returned from the previous request to list the next or previous page of clusters respectively.
+        :param sort_by: :class:`ListClustersSortBy` (optional)
+          Sort the list of clusters by a specific criteria.

         :returns: Iterator over :class:`ClusterDetails`